neod/FidelityFXOnVideo/README.md

 # FidelityFXOnVideo
 FidelityFX usable on video

-This software is write un .NET 5 and usable in CLI
+This software is write in .NET 5 and usable in CLI

 Work only on windows